mzattera/v4j/docs/006/index.md

 ---

-In this page I will list, review, and comment works from different authors about the structure of Voynich words.
+In this page I will list, review, and comment works from different authors about the inner structure of Voynich words.
-When appropriate I will compare their findings with my [slots concept](../005).
+When appropriate, I will compare their findings with my [slots concept](../005).

 I expect these notes to grow and refine over time (as for the others, to be honest).
+Number in square brackets indicate the date when corresponding works were published (as far as I can determine it).

 # John H. Tiltman [1967]